interNFT/nft-rfc/nft_rfc_009.md

 Interchain Identifiers (IIDs) are a family of DID methods for specifically designed to refer to on-chain assets, such as NFTs, fungible tokens, namespace records and wallets.
-Built on Decentralized Identifiers from the World Wide Web Consortium [[1]](#ref1), IIDs are 100% conformant DIDs; IIDs ***are*** DIDs and IID documents are DID documents.
-The IID specification also provides additional features designed for on-chain assets, such as the ability to verifiably yet privately associate arbitrary digital or real-world assets with the underlying IID Subject.
-IIDs also constrain compatible DID methods in particular ways, including a restriction on the DID Subject---IID Subjects MUST be on-chain resources.
-Any DID method that meets the requirements in this specification ***is*** an IID method, and its IIDs ***are*** DIDs.
-Any DID software that is conformant to the W3C specification SHOULD be able to work with IIDs and IID documents, although some IID-specific features may require additional support.
+Built on Decentralized Identifiers from the World Wide Web Consortium [[1]](#ref1), IIDs are fully conformant DIDs and therefore ***are*** DIDs.
+IID documents are DID documents.
+The IID specification provides additional features which are purpose-designed for describing and interacting with on-chain assets.
+Such as Linked Resources, which enable arbitrary digital or real-world resources to be verifiably, but privately, associated with the digital asset, which is the IID Subject.
+When referring to an IID, it is implicit that this identifies an on-chain asset.
+This constraint has the advantage that IID's are self-referential.
+Which overcomes the HTTP Range14 problem of DIDs which refer to resources that cannot be located at an end-point, such as a physical object.
+DID Methods which conform to this IID specification MUST resolve to a uniquely identified digital asset, within a unique blockchain namespace.
+Any software application using DIDs which conform to the W3C DID-Core specification SHOULD be able to operate with IIDs and IID documents.
+Although some IID-specific features may require additional support.
+For instance, to dereference Linked Resources.

 Introduction
 ============

 Identifiers are needed to refer to both on-chain and off-chain resources.
-Non-fungible tokens (NFTs) require a cryptographically secure means to both refer to specific tokens and prove control or ownership without reliance on a trusted third party.
+On-chain digital assets require a cryptographically secure mechanisms for referring to the asset and to prove control or ownership of the asset, without reliance on a trusted third party.

-We refer to this new class of identifiers as Interchain Identifiers, or IIDs for short.
-We propose this new identifier would be appropriate for any on-chain asset, including smart contracts, fungible tokens, and non-fungible tokens.
+We refer to this new class of identifiers as Interchain Identifiers (IIDs).
+Interchain Identifiers SHOULD be appropriate for identifying and referring to any on-chain asset.
+Including smart contracts, fungible tokens, non-fungible tokens, namespace records, and wallets.

-IIDs build on a foundation of global identifiers dating back to Uniform Resource Locators and Uniform Resource Identifiers [[2]](#ref2), which are the foundation of the World Wide Web.
-URLs and URIs allow for different schemes that specify particular mechanisms for interpreting and applying the rest of the identifier.
+IIDs build on a foundation of Internet identifiers, dating back to Uniform Resource Locators and Uniform Resource Identifiers [[2]](#ref2), which are the foundation of the World Wide Web.
+URIs allow for different to specify the mechanisms for interpreting and applying the rest of the identifier.
 For example,
 ```http://example.com``` specifies a web-based resource that can be
 retrieved using the hypertext transfer protocol (http) and ```